qiangzeng/BongardGenerator/README.md

 * inside, north, east.
 The three files contain pairs of objects for three position relationships.
 * summary.
 This file gives the configuration parameters and the maximum picture/object IDs in the current directory.

-Given some target clauses, in order to generate a training set for ILP systems, one can first load the files into a RDBMS and execute queries for target clauses.
+Given some target clauses, in order to generate a training set for ILP systems, one can first load the files into a RDBMS and execute queries for target clauses for positive training examples.
+Additional work is needed to generate specific formats.